alvisxp/AWS-MLS/EDA.md

 	- kNN - find K *nearest* rows and average their values
 		- assumes numerical data, not categorical
 	- Deep learning:
-		- build a ML model to imput data for your ML model
+		- build a ML model to impute data for your ML model
 		- works well on categorical data
 	- Regression:
 		- find linear or non-linear relationships between the missing feature and other features